Hoisin Sticky Ribs

 6Place the wrapped ribs, with the meatiest side facing down, on the prepared baking sheet.

 7Bake the ribs in the preheated oven for 2 ½ to 3 hours.
-To check for tenderness, carefully unwrap the ribs and skewer them with a knife.
+Carefully unwrap the ribs and pierce them with a knife to check for tenderness.

-8Allow the ribs to cool while still wrapped.
-Let them rest at room temperature or refrigerate the wrapped package on a baking sheet for up to two days.
+9Allow the ribs to cool while still wrapped.
+Let them rest at room temperature, or refrigerate the wrapped package on a baking sheet for up to 3 days.

 • 1Heat sesame oil in a small saucepan over medium heat.
 Stir in the garlic, ginger, and green onion.
 Cook, stirring occasionally, until tender and translucent, 3 to 5 minutes.
 Set the saucepan aside to cool.

 2Stir in soy sauce, maple syrup, molasses, peanut butter, Gochujang, rice wine vinegar, and the Chinese Five Spice.
-Return the saucepan to medium heat, and, while stirring, slowly bring to a simmer.
-Taste the sauce and adjust with 1/2 tablespoon to 1 tablespoon of soy sauce if it needs it.
+Return the saucepan to medium heat and, while stirring, slowly bring to a simmer.
+Taste the sauce and adjust with 1/2 tablespoon to 1 tablespoon of soy sauce if necessary.

 2Gently unwrap the ribs and scrape away the cilantro, garlic, and ginger (these can be discarded).